-- No dividends or dividend equivalents paid on unvested awards - Includes a clawback provision for executives - Awards are subject to our anti-hedging policy - Discounted awards and repricings are prohibited - No "evergreen" or liberal share recycling provisions.
+- No dividends or dividend equivalents paid on unvested awards - Includes a clawback provision for executives - Awards are subject to our anti-hedging policy - Discounted awards and award repricing are prohibited - No "evergreen" or liberal share recycling provisions.
 The 2019 Plan authorizes a fixed number of shares available for grant.
 Shares tendered by a participant or withheld by TriCo for the payment of the exercise price or consideration required to be paid, or to satisfy any tax withholding obligations, with respect to an award are not available for future awards. - Minimum vesting requirements.
-Each award tendered under the 2019 Plan generally will be subject to a minimum vesting period of one year, subject to certain exceptions. - Minimum holding periods.
+Each award tendered under the 2019 Plan generally will be subject to a minimum vesting period of one year, subject to certain exceptions.
+During each of the years in the three-year period ended December 31, 2022, long-term equity award grants to executives had a vesting period of not less than three years. - Minimum holding periods.
 The 2019 Plan imposes a 12-month holding on one-half of the shares received upon vesting or exercise of an award, consistent with the goal of aligning the interests of employees with those of TriCo shareholders.